currys-co-uk/mobile-manager/CONTRIBUTING.md

 If you are interested in the project or you wish to help, read below our basic contribution guidelines and get started!
 ## Become a contributor
+Mobile manager uses the Fork and Pull development model.
+Follow these steps if you want to merge your changes to Firecracker:

+* Within your fork of Firecracker, create a branch for your contribution.
+Use a meaningful name.
+* Create your contribution, meeting all contribution quality standards
+* Create a pull request against the master branch of the Firecracker repository.
+* Add two reviewers to your pull request (a maintainer will do that for you if you're new).
+Work with your reviewers to address any comments and obtain a minimum of 2 approvals, at least one of which must be provided by a maintainer.
+To update your pull request amend existing commits whenever applicable and then push the new changes to your pull request branch.
+* Once the pull request is approved, one of the maintainers will merge it.
 ### Create your own fork
 ### Submitting pull request
 #### Code quality requirements